serena-bottaro/Javascript-Basics-Counter-/README.md

 ## Description
-This is my first Javascript project, a simple counter created dinamically.
+This is my first Javascript project, a simple counter created dynamically.

 The counter starts from 0️⃣ and user can add ➕ or remove ➖ by 1.
 The result color is changing up to the type of number.